The Volokh Conspiracy

 Instead of seizing that opportunity, America got the spectacle of a child of a political refugee slamming a door in the face of people seeking the same opportunity that his own father once received.

 I would add that the anti-espionage rationale could be and often has been used to bar refugees from almost any oppressive regime hostile or potentially hostile to the US.
 Among other things, it was one of the justifications used for barring Jews fleeing Nazi Germany in the 1930s.
 This is one of many objections to expanding migration rights that can easily be addressed by "keyhole solutions" that deal with potential problems by more targeted and less draconian means than keeping people out.
-We can simply vet people before giving them access to classified information, as is routinely done with native-born Americans applying for jobs with security clearances.
+We can simply vet people before giving them access to classified information, as is routinely done with native-born Americans applying for jobs that require security clearances.

 If the fear is that Hong Kong refugees might give the Chinese government information that isn't classified, but instead is readily available to the public, that is something Chinese intelligence (and other adversaries) can easily obtain anyway.
 One of the costs of having a generally free society is that anyone who wants to—including foreign powers—can easily obtain a wide range of useful information.
 But this disadvantage is outweighed by the may benefits of openness, as proven by the success of relatively free societies in outcompeting closed authoritarian and totalitarian states.